jacsmith21/pretty-table/README.md

 # Pretty Table
 A simple library to render tables from models and to compare tables.
-Modeled from [warfares/pretty-json](https://github.com/warfares/pretty-json)
+Modeled after [warfares/pretty-json](https://github.com/warfares/pretty-json)

 Here is a [demo](https://jacsmith21.github.io/pretty-table/)!